kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/creating_dashboards.md

   gaps for the current leaderboard.
   For example [`Gap.Dynamic.ToFocused`](../reference/properties.md#gaps) property will show gaps to the overall leader if overall leaderboard type is selected, whereas if class leaderboard type is selected the gaps are shown to the class leader and so on.
-- The driver numbers are set such that current driver is always first.
-For example first name of current driver can be accessed as `DynLeaderboardsPlugin.Dynamic.5.Driver.1.FirstName`.
-The order of other drivers is undefined.

 ## Patterns